ppissias/xsrpcj/README.md

     mvn clean compile assembly:single

-This command will compile everything and assemble it as a single executable jar.
+This command will compile everything and assemble it as a single executable jar (named xsrpcj-1.0.0-jar-with-dependencies.jar).
 You can then use the produced .jar file (see section below) in order to generate your RPC code.
 You can also use it through ant and maven (see sections below).
 If you plan to use the generator via Maven, then optionally you can compile it for your local repository

     mvn clean install